 Here are examples of where environmentally friendly innovative ideas and new technologies have been used in the creation of our products.

 As part of our ambition to create responsibly, we are continuously searching for new ways to innovate manufacturing techniques.
-In 2015, our partnership with Parley for the Oceans, a thought leader in ocean conservation and eco innovation that raises awareness to end the destruction of the oceans, took our ambition to a new level.
+In 2015, our partnership with Parley for the Oceans, an environmental organization and global collection network that raises awareness to end the destruction of the oceans, took our ambition to a new level.
 Click here to read more or download the Q&A below.

 Sport Infinity is a research project led by adidas and funded by the European Commission, which brings together a variety of industry and academic experts, and combines brokendown sports products with excess materials from other industries.

 The adidas Futurecraft Biofabric prototype shoe features an upper made from 100% Biosteel® fiber, a nature-based and completely biodegradable high-performance fiber, developed by the German biotech company AMSilk.
 The material offers a unique combination of properties that are crucial in performance, such as being 15% lighter in weight than conventional synthetic fibers as well as having the potential to be the strongest fully natural material available.

 DryDye technology is a polyester fabric dyeing process that uses no water, 50% fewer chemicals and 50% less energy than the traditional fabric dyeing process1.
 It usually takes 25 litres of water to dye a t-shirt; not with DryDye.
 Instead of using water as the dye medium, dye is injected into the fabric using compressed carbon dioxide.
 After the dyeing cycle, the carbon dioxide is gasified, so that the dye condenses and separates from the gas.
 Thus, the clean carbon dioxide can be recycled and pumped back to the dyeing vessel.